Little Sand Point

 Amenities: 78 campsites, sand beach, boat launch, flush and vault toilets, pay telephone, trailer dumping station, recycling center, hot showers.

 Boating: Motor boats, rowboats, and canoes allowed.
-A boat launch is available.
+Canoe and kayak rentals and a boat launch are available.

 Fishing: Fish include: walleye, rainbow trout, brown trout, lake trout, smallmouth bass, brown bullhead, perch, rock bass, and white fish.